- Academic Affairs

 One of the things that Sir Robert Peel said—who was legendary in the world of policing as chief of the London metropolitan police in the 1800s—was the police are the community and the community is the police.
 He said the police really are no more than people who get paid to do a job that is really everyone’s responsibility.
 So I would behoove us all to get involved.
 Our motto in this police department is that Safety Begins with You.
 The police don’t work alone in public safety.
 We need your participation as well.

 I’d like to talk for a few minutes about crime statistics.
-If you look at our past three years of crime statistics, which are posted at Police and Public Safety, you might say, ‘Oh my, what happened in 2010?’ and think there was a big spike in crime.
+If you look at our past three years of crime statistics, which are posted at UMB Police Department, you might say, ‘Oh my, what happened in 2010?’ and think there was a big spike in crime.
 Actually there was a big spike in crime information, because that year, which is when I arrived on campus, is when we were able to get reports and statistics from the Baltimore

 City Police Department to augment our own University data.
 Even with the numbers you see, it’s still a lot of zeros, quite frankly.